dotnet-architecture/PerformanceMonitor/README.md

 This will trigger performance metric tracking that is done on the user's machine through two channels.
 The first of these channels is the _System.Diagnostics_ namespace, which is used to fetch information unique to the current process.
 This data includes CPU and memory usage, which is sampled at the specified or default rate.

 The other channel for data collection is the TraceEvent library (repo found here: https://github.com/Microsoft/perfview/tree/master/src/TraceEvent).
-Using TraceEvent, the monitor can monitor certain exception, GC, contention, JIT, and HTTP request events (request events will only be triggered by interaction with ASP.NET Core applications).
+Using TraceEvent, the monitor can monitor certain exception, GC, contention, JIT, and incoming Kestrel HTTP request events.
 Handling events via TraceEvent is not done with a controlled sampling rate, since event responses are triggered live as events are discovered by the event parsers.

 ### Data Storage
 Data is stored in a SQL database running on Docker, and data is moved throughout the system via HTTP requests that are handled using Entity Framework.
 More information about data storage and handling can be found in the programmer's guide within the repository.